 Recommended PPE to handle drums safely:

-- Chemical resistant work gloves - if handling hazardous substances;
+- Chemical-resistant work gloves are required when handling hazardous substances.

-- Protective safety goggles - if decanting chemicals which have a potential to splash;
+- Protective safety goggles - if decanting chemicals which have the potential to splash.

 - Respirator - if decanting materials that give off noxious vapour or dust.